 Large brigades can have the attitude that the work one chef does will be picked up by all the others if they choose to leave.
 Therefor the owner is less likely to give into their pay demands.

-In my experience, the biggest pay difference between the two work locations I have found, is in the tipsOpens in a new tab..
+In my experience, the biggest pay difference between the two work locations I have found, is in the tips.

 As part of a hotel, any tips that are given are divided out among a huge number of staff members.
 In a restaurant the team is a lot smaller so a bigger portion of the tips are given to each person.

 I also feel like the smaller team means that a fairer portion of the tips go towards the chefs.
-Waiting staffOpens in a new tab. are far more likely to honestly declare the tips they are receiving if they are friends with the chefs and everyone feels like they are part of the same team.
+Waiting staff are far more likely to honestly declare the tips they are receiving if they are friends with the chefs and everyone feels like they are part of the same team.

 To Sum Up